Are you ready to boogie? Get down?

 - Costume Contest, photo booth, live DJ and more!

-Jess Fest will be held on August 16th in Chicago, with 100% of ticket sale revenue donated to The Michael J. Fox Foundation for Parkinson's Research.
+Jess Fest was held on August 16th in Chicago, with 100% of ticket sale revenue donated to The Michael J. Fox Foundation for Parkinson's Research.

 The reason behind those bellbottoms…